What Is Activated Charcoal? How This Detox Supplement Works

 How to take activated charcoal

-Everyone responds differently to different doses, so always consult a doctor before using any supplement or binding agent like charcoal.
+Everyone responds differently to different doses, so always consult a doctor before using any new supplement.

-When to avoid taking charcoal: Never take activated charcoal with prescription medications or with other supplements.
-Charcoal binds a lot of substances — even the good stuff like prescription medications, vitamins, and minerals.
-Wait 2-3 hours after taking charcoal to take other supplements or meds and talk to your doctor about the details.
+When to avoid taking charcoal: Never take activated charcoal with medications or other supplements.
+Charcoal binds a lot of substances — even the good stuff like prescription medications, vitamins and minerals.
+Taking charcoal at a different time of day than you take other supplements or meds gives it time to pass through your system and not bind to things you want your body to absorb.
+Be sure to ask your doctor about whether charcoal can interfere with your medications or any health issues.

 Join over 1 million fans